 If you need weekly, monthly, or quarterly gifts, be direct about it.
 Explain how it’s different from a one-time gift and why it’s so important.
 (One of our campaign examples below does this really well.)
 Be sure to emphasize the benefits of recurring giving for donors, not just your organization.
-For instance, donors can “set and forget” their contributions, or do smaller, regular donations instead of one large gift.
+For instance, donors can “set and forget” their contributions, or do smaller, regular donations instead of one major gift.

 To start accepting recurring gifts, all you need to do is add a “Make it a recurring gift” option to your donation pages.

-Feminist Frequency End-of-Year Campaign 💻
+Feminist Frequency 💻

-What we loved about their campaign
+What we love about their end-of-year campaign:

-STARability 2020 Year-End Campaign 📚
+STARability Foundation 📚

-What we loved about their campaign
+What we love about their end-of-year fundraising campaign:

 - Non-financial ways to help: They recognized that not everyone can donate and provided alternative ways of contributing, like sharing their page on social media.

 Access free, easy, and fun year-end fundraising with Givebutter